 Negative equity: £4,000

-This is caused by the car losing value faster than you are repaying the loan.
+This is caused by the car losing value (depreciating) faster than you are repaying the loan.
 It will always happen at the start of your agreement and that’s perfectly normal, but it becomes a problem if there is still a significant negative equity difference later in the agreement, at the time when you are thinking about selling or changing your car.

 Having significant negative equity is very likely if your finance agreement is a PCP (personal contract purchase), especially if you have a small deposit and/or are taking the finance agreement over a long period (4+ years).
 Given that this exact scenario applies to millions of car owners in the UK, it’s fair to say that there are a lot of people who could potentially be in serious trouble if their financial circumstances change.

 Why is negative equity a problem?

-If your financial situation changes (eg – you lose your job, divorce or hospital expenses, etc.), you may be in a position where you can’t afford to keep up your monthly car payments.
+If your financial situation changes (eg – you lose your job, you have unexpected divorce or hospital expenses, etc.), you may be in a position where you can’t afford to keep up your monthly car payments.
 If your car finance is in negative equity, then even if you sell the car you still haven’t got enough money to pay off the debt to the finance company.